To Sell Ebooks Online You Need To Attract More Web Traffic

 Its shop is an Amazon, iBooks, Kobo, or Barnes & Noble web page.
 But how much traffic are you attracting to notice your little bookstore?

-Do you have a marketing plan to attract the volume of traffic you need to make enough sales?
+Do you have a marketing plan to attract the traffic volume you need to make enough sales?

 You need web traffic because it helps you to sell ebooks online.